Encryption: How It Protects Your Data

 256 wep678BBDEAB2786A166A1748A3F8B3D

-Asymmetric Encryption: Uses a pair of keys – a public key for encryption and a private key for decryption.
-The public key can be shared openly, while the private key is kept secure.
-This method enhances security because the private key never needs to be shared.
+Asymmetric encryption relies on two separate keys: a public key for encryption and a private key for decryption.
+The public key can be shared freely, while the private key remains a secret.
+This setup avoids the problem of sharing a single key and provides an added layer of security.

 Protecting Your Scanned Documents with Encryption